 Monsanto (NYS: MON) reported earnings on April 3.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended May 31 (Q3), Monsanto beat expectations on revenues and beat slightly on earnings per share.
+For the quarter ended Feb.
+28 (Q2), Monsanto beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased significantly and GAAP earnings per share increased significantly.
+Compared to the prior-year quarter, revenue grew significantly.
+Non-GAAP earnings per share expanded significantly.
+GAAP earnings per share increased significantly.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.